cose-wg/draft-ietf-cose-sphincs-plus/draft-ietf-cose-sphincs-plus.md

 For many JOSE and COSE use cases, this restriction is acceptable because the application can already structure the signed content in a way that limits the amount of data processed directly by the signature algorithm.
-In particular, applications that need to sign large payloads, detached content, or remotely held content may use the COSE Hash Envelope mechanism
+In particular, COSE applications that need to sign large payloads, detached content, or remotely held content may use the COSE Hash Envelope mechanism
 {{I-D.ietf-cose-hash-envelope}}.
+JOSE applications with similar operational requirements can use a detached JWS payload, or can define an application-specific signed payload that carries the digest value, the digest algorithm, and the rules for recomputing and comparing the digest.

 Hash Envelope can provide operational properties similar to those sought from a pre-hash signature mode, such as reduced data transfer to a signer,